Vertebrata within Metazoa

 - Water pumped through pharynx by muscles instead of my ciliary action.

 - The bars separating the slits of the pharynx support special gas-exchange organs - gills.
-These facilitate:

 - Arcualia - cartilaginous precursors to vertebrae.
 These are long known to extend the entire length of the skeleton in lampreys but simple versions were described by Ota et al., 2011 in the caudal (tail) skeleton of hagfish.